 Prior to joining EMERGE, Wahid was a legal advisor for the national office of the Council on American-Islamic Relations (CAIR).
 He also served a stint as director of CAIR’s Florida chapter, where his predecessor was Foad Farahi, a radical imam whom the FBI has suspected of dealing with such al-Qaeda operatives as Jose Padilla and Adnan Gulshair el-Shukrijumah.

 Another key EMERGE official is field coordinator Laila Abdelaziz, who, during a January 2010 town hall meeting in Tampa, Florida, asked President Barack Obama: “[W]hy have we [the United States] not condemned Israel and Egypt’s human rights violations against the occupied Palestinian people, and yet we continue supporting them financially with billions of dollars from our tax dollars?”
-In November 2012, when Israel invaded Gaza in an effort to stop Hamas from continuing to fire rockets into Israeli territory—over 2000 rockets in less than one year—Abdelaziz tweeted, “Don’t worry ya Gaza, we’re working hard for you in Florida.”
+In November 2012, when Israel invaded Gaza in an effort to stop Hamas from continuing to fire deadly rockets into Israeli territory, Abdelaziz tweeted: “Don’t worry ya Gaza, we’re working hard for you in Florida.”
 Before joining EMERGE, Abdelaziz was the project coordinator for United Voices of America, a group founded and headed by Ahmed Bedier, former executive director of CAIR's Tampa chapter.

 EMERGE co-founder and former executive director Farooq Mitha has spoken at a number of events sponsored by the Islamic Society of North America; participated in a February 2011 event sponsored by the Center for American Progress; and served in the Obama administration as Special Assistant to the Director of the Department of Defense Office of Small Business Programs.
 In May 2009, Mitha penned an article stating, "It is impossible to imagine sustainable peace in the [Middle East] region without at least the implicit cooperation of" the increasingly prominent Hezbollah and Hamas.